3.14 Provisions and Contingent Liabilities/ Assets

 When items of income and expense within statement of profit and loss from ordinary activities are of such size, nature or incidence that their disclosure is relevant to explain the performance of the enterprise for the period, the nature and amount of such material Items are disclosed separately as exceptional items.

-Segment assets and liabilities that cannot be allocated between the segments are shown as part of unallocated corporate assets and liabilities respectively.
-Income / Expenses relating to the enterprise as whole and not allocable on a reasonable basis to business segments are reflected as unallocated corporate income / expenses.
-Intersegment transfers are accounted at prevailing market prices.
+Segment assets include operating assets such as fixed assets, trade receivables, and inventories.
+Segment liabilities represent those arising from the operating activities of each business.
+Assets and liabilities that cannot be allocated to specific segments are shown under unallocated corporate assets and liabilities.
+Similarly, income and expenses that relate to the enterprise as a whole and are not allocable on a reasonable basis to individual segments are presented as unallocated corporate income/ expenses.
+Inter-segment transfers, if any, are recorded at prevailing market prices.

 Capital Reserve